VirtEngine/verticedev/proposals/02-multitenant-authentication.md

 ## Detailed design

-A `OCaml` based [authserver *name needed*](https://github.com/megamsys/authserver) will form the fulcrum for MegamVertice2.0 usermanagement.
+An `OCaml` based [authserver *name needed*](https://github.com/megamsys/authserver) will form the fulcrum for MegamVertice2.0 usermanagement.

 For detailed architecture [refer slide-7](https://docs.google.com/presentation/d/1tzkWbHu6RclA0QWnoEFy9HK0KmISdCjLNfv5QxwJ3Mg/edit?usp=sharing) of Architecture v2.0.

-The reason we call [authserver](https://github.com/megamsys/authserver) as just usermanagement because `Openshift/Origin` doesn't have ability to create new users and manage them which is needed for SaaS products. `Openshift/Origin` has ability to authenticate when an user is available in a 3rd party system using `LDAP`, `OAuth` or other providers.
+The reason we need an [authserver](https://github.com/megamsys/authserver) for usermanagement since `Openshift/Origin` doesn't have ability to create new users and manage them which is needed for SaaS products.

+`Openshift/Origin` has ability to authenticate when an user is available in a 3rd party system using `LDAP`, `OAuth` or other providers.

 Here we'll leverage `LDAPProvider`.